Twig Adventures

 24 miles

 MJ was up at 5 am getting coffee and omelets made for several of us hikers.
 Then she had us to the trailhead by 7 am.
 She really is amazing.
-After more reluctant goodbyes, we began the winding trail in the cool of the morning…a far cry from our afternoon start in 2019.
+After more reluctant goodbyes, we began the winding trail in the cool of the morning…a far cry from my afternoon start in 2019.
 The tall mass of Picketpost provided shade well into the morning, making for an easy climb into the canyon.
-This stretch heads into the White Canyon Wilderness area, which gives the Superstitions a run for their money in terms of scenery.
-This was perhaps my favorite stretch last time on the AZT…besides the Grand Canyon.
+This stretch headed into the White Canyon Wilderness area, which gave the Superstitions a run for their money in terms of scenery.
+This was one of my favorite stretches on the AZT.

 We had a slightly different route in store for us this day.
 Many years ago, the new AZT was moved farther west to avoid the wilderness area, allowing for uninterrupted mountain bike travel through the section.
 The old AZT was left in tact and is still officially the route of the GET.
-Since we had already enjoyed the new trail, we wanted to try the old trail.
-It’s 5 miles shorter after all, and routes through a canyon where a natural water source is usually flowing.
+I’d already enjoyed the new trail, so I was happy to travel the old trail.
+It was 5 miles shorter after all, and routed through a canyon where a natural water source is usually flowing.
 The new AZT trail now has a rain collector but it sits 1 mile past the intersection, so we didn’t get to utilize it.
 We came to the turn off about 10 miles from the Picketpost Trailhead.
-The old trail was essentially indiscernible at this point…which we knew it would be from the GET notes and blogs.
+The old trail was essentially indiscernible at this point…we knew it would be from the GET notes and blogs.
 We followed some scant cairns for a mile, where the outline of the old trail eventually became more apparent.
 It was actually pretty fun route-finding.
-And also nice to be in a setting which we assumed we would have to ourselves most of the day.
+I was also nice to be in a setting which we assumed we would have to ourselves most of the day.

 After a few miles with minor bushwhacking, we came to a saddle that led into White Canyon.
 This is where the “wows” really started flowing.
 We made our way down this wide canyon, stumbling from one cairn to the other as we tried to lift our eyes off our feet to take in the surroundings.
 It was a wild ride trying to avoid the many cactus and rocks.
 Eventually the trail turned into an old jeep trail, making for easier travel and better view-gawking.
 I felt quite pleased with our prowess at route finding through this first test of scant trail GET routing.
 We were rewarded with some truly spectacular and wild country.